DylM0nster22/3lb-Melty/JOURNAL.md

 ---
 title: "3lb MeltyBrain"
 author: "Dylan and Luke"
-description: "This is going to be a 3lb meltybrain that has a custom pcb to control pwm movement"
+description: "This is going to be a 3lb meltybrain that has a custom pcb to control pwm movement and distrubte power"
 created_at: "2025-28-6"
 ---
 # Total Time Spent 0hr